 Overall, the outlook for commercial real estate is good.
 Investors say we’re trending low but stable, and predict increases in purchases of land for development, residential projects, and industrial spaces for the rest of 2021.
 And as we enter 2022, transactions for residential development will continue to rise as available space becomes limited and occupancy rates near 100%.

 The Schueler Group has been on top of this from the very beginning.
 When COVID restrictions hit, we adapted to more remote team working.
 It took a lot of getting used to, but our companies are so used to working together that we’ve managed to keep up momentum even as the worst of COVID hit commercial real estate firms like ours.
-We are committed to help businesses looking to expand to do just that – pandemic or not.
-And while no one’s quite sure what the coming months will bring, we’re ready.
+In fact, our commercial contractors at Bunnell Hill have had a really busy year!
+We are committed to fostering our own company expansion, and we’re committed to helping businesses looking to expand to do just that – pandemic or not.
+So, while no one’s quite sure what the coming months will bring, we’re staying ready.